 \begin{example} In Figure \ref{weighted_mlq}, the 0-balls in locations 3 and 5 are unrestricted because at the time they are occupied, the vacancy at location 2 remains unmarked.
 However, when the 0-balls at locations 6 and 11 are occupied, there are no unmarked vacancies to their left before the nearest 1-ball, so those 0-balls are restricted. \end{example}

-\begin{defn}A \emph{weighted multiline queue} (WMLQ) is a usual multiline queue with weights $\T,\D,\E$ assigned to each entry in the bottom row, as follows: \begin{itemize} \item every marked vacancy receives a weight of $d$, \item every unrestricted 0-ball receives a weight of $e$, \item every remaining vacancy or 0-ball receives a weight of $t$. \end{itemize} \end{defn}
+\begin{defn}A \emph{weighted multiline queue} (WMLQ) is a usual multiline queue with weights $t,d,e$ assigned to each entry in the bottom row, as follows: \begin{itemize} \item every marked vacancy receives a weight of $d$, \item every unrestricted 0-ball receives a weight of $e$, \item every remaining vacancy or 0-ball receives a weight of $t$. \end{itemize} \end{defn}

-\begin{defn} The \emph{weight} $\wt(M)$ of an MLQ $M$ is the monomial obtained by taking the product of the weights assigned to the bottom row.
-In other words, if we define $\urest(M)$ to be the number of unrestricted 0-balls and $\mv(M)$ to be the number of marked vacancies, for $M\in\MLQ(k,r,\ell)$ we obtain
+\begin{defn} The \emph{weight} $\wt(M)$ of a weighted MLQ $M$ is the monomial obtained by taking the product of the weights assigned to the bottom row.
+In other words, if we define $\urest(M)$ to be the number of unrestricted 0-balls and $\mv(M)$ to be the number of marked vacancies, for $M\in\WMLQ(k,r,\ell)$ we obtain

 \end{defn}

 \begin{example} The MLQ in Figure \ref{weighted_mlq} has type $X=12200120200102$ and weight $\wt(M)=d^4e^3t^4$.
 Observe that the 0-balls in locations 4, 8, and 10 are unrestricted and have weight $e$, and the 0-balls at locations 5, 11, and 13 are restricted and have weight $t$.
 All vacancies except for the one at location 14 are marked and have weight $d$.